wur-bioinformatics/introduction-to-bioinformatics/week5.md

 [biochemical-pathways.com](http://biochemical-pathways.com/#/map/1).
 :::

-Many cells produce a wide range of metabolites - small compounds.
+Many cells produce a wide range of metabolites - small molecules or compounds that are part of metabolism.
 Many of these, so-called primary metabolites, serve as building blocks for essential molecules such as DNA and proteins and provide energy for reactions.
 Other metabolites, specialized metabolites, function in many organisms for communication, regulation (hormones), defense (antibiotics) and symbiosis.
 Some metabolites also regulate relevant phenotypes.
-As such, measuring the concentrations of metabolites as so-called “end points” of cellular organization seems highly relevant in studying growth and development of organisms and communities.
+As such, solving the structures of all molecules circulating in cells and measuring the concentrations of metabolites as so-called “end points” of cellular organization seems highly relevant in studying growth and development of organisms and communities.
 Metabolomics is also important in medicine and